- 23 rooms in Hadspen House + 17 at the Farmyard

 They clearly made sure to respect the original architecture throughout the estate.
 Local yellow stones are everywhere complemented by glass, used in the right way to bring light in and focus your attention on an antique feature.

-The Newt reminded us in many ways of our special place in the UK, Hotel Endsleigh.
+The Newt reminded us in many ways of our special place in the UK, Hotel Endsleigh but even better.
 It has beautiful bedrooms, an intimate atmosphere, very good food and gorgeous gardens.
-It has the benefit of being much closer to London and also having a spa so we booked it again for a restorative break this coming Christmas.